 6. Notify Your Insurer

-Report any changes, including cosmetic ones like repainting, to your insurer.
+Report any changes, including cosmetic changes such as repainting, to your insurer.
 Failure to do so may invalidate claims under Section 52(3) of the MV Act.

-Section 52(1) of the Motor Vehicles Act prohibits any changes that alter your vehicle’s RC details from the original OEM specs unless proper approval has been obtained.
+Section 52(1) of the Motor Vehicles Act prohibits any changes to your vehicle’s RC details that alter them from the original OEM specs unless proper approval has been obtained.

 2. Do Not Remove Safety Equipment